c-geo/c-geo.github.io/about.md

 •	3.97 GPA

-## Education
-__High School Deploma__ &nbsp; Jun 2020

-J.R Masterman Laboratory and Demonstration High School - Philadelphia, PA

-__Bachelor of Science in Neuroscience__ &nbsp; May 2024

-Temple University - Philadelphia, PA

-## Awards and Fellowships
+## Awards and Honors

-__Liberal Arts Undergraduate Research Awards (LAURA)__ &nbsp; Fall 2023
+__Liberal Arts Undergraduate Research Awards (LAURA) Scholarship__ &nbsp; Fall 2023 &nbsp; Conducted an independent research project as a collaboration between the Social and Affective Neuroscience Lab and the Cognitive Neuroscience lab at Temple University

 __Creative Arts, Research, and Scholarship (CARAS)__ &nbsp; Summer 2023

-__Certificate of Merit__ &nbsp; 2020

-Awarded for scoring in the top 5,000 highest scores for the SAT or ACT in Pennsylvania in 2020
+&nbsp; Conducted an independent research project in the Cognitive Neuroscience lab at Temple University and worked with the Jaaskelainen Lab at Aalto University in Helsinki, Finland

+__Dean's List__ &nbsp; Fall 2020, 2021; 2022; 2023; 2024

 ## Experience and Research
 __Granato Lab, University of Pennsylvania__